ZarCS/AV-Project2/README.md

-# Anti-noise_FGVR
+# Fine Grained Car Detection

-This repository provides a PyTorch implementation of the fine-grained vehicle recognition method.
+This repository provides a PyTorch implementation of the fine-grained car recognition method.

 ### Figure 1: The target problem addressed by the proposed method